A resilient mindset makes a big difference

 When someone more powerful says derogatory things about you, applies pressure on you to do something against your values or wishes, excludes you, or physically harms you, it’s normal to feel inadequate, embarrassed, depressed, helpless, anxious or furious.

 But there are ways to minimise this damage.
-In particular, psychological research shows that having a resilient mindset makes a big difference to how much damage bullying does.
+In particular, psychological research shows that having a resilient mindset makes a big difference in how much damage bullying does.

-In fact, if you’re the target of bullying, protecting yourself from emotional wounds can help you stand up to the bullying and take constructive and protective action.
+In fact, if you’re the target of bullying, protecting yourself from emotional wounds can help you resist it and take constructive and protective action.

 Strengthening Attitudes and Coping Skills